Financial-Times/bertha-client/README.md

 }
 ```

-> NB. the Bertha server automatically converts certain values (`"y"` or `"yes"` into `true`) etc. unless you use See [Bertha's docs](https://github.com/ft-interactive/bertha/wiki/Tutorial#standard-transforms).
-This conversion is not done by bertha-client – you'll need to use a [column transform](https://github.com/ft-interactive/bertha/wiki/Tutorial#column-transforms) such as `..str` if you want to control it.
+> NB. the Bertha server automatically converts certain values (`"y"` or `"yes"` becomes `true` etc.) – see [Bertha's docs](https://github.com/ft-interactive/bertha/wiki/Tutorial#standard-transforms).
+This conversion is not controlled by bertha-client – you'll need to specify a non-default column transform such as `..str` if you want to control it.

 ## Development